nojuskybartas/Project-A/README.md

 # Summary

-the main function is under model/main.py
+the main function is main.py

 at the bottom of main.py you can choose whether you want to train, or test a trained model.